 In the end, it is recommended that everyone should wear a “Full Face Helmet” for maximum protection.
 Other helmets aren’t that safe.

-After the helmet next comes the riding jacket.
+After the helmet, next comes the riding jacket.
 Riding jackets protect the rider’s upper body.
-The riding jacket is responsible for protecting the shoulders, elbows, back, and the chest depending upon the type of jacket.
+The riding jacket is responsible for protecting the shoulders, elbows, back, and chest depending upon the type of jacket.
 Similar to the helmet, the types of jackets are.

 Full All-Weather Jacket

-- This jacket offers protection to the whole upper body which includes all the above-mentioned body parts.
+- This jacket offers protection to the whole upper body, including all the above-mentioned body parts.

-- Be it winters or summers a Full All-Weather Jacket has got it covered.
+- Be it winter or summer, a Full All-Weather Jacket has got it covered.
 It comes with detachable layers.

-- The layers can be detached if the weather is cold and attaching those layers for cold temperatures.
+- The layers can be detached if the weather is cold and attached those layers for cold temperatures.

 - An all-weather jacket is made up of either leather or synthetic materials.

-- The jacket boasts of a silicon type protectors on all the essential parts.
+- The jacket boasts a silicon-type protector on all the essential parts.

 Conventional riding jacket

-- This type of jacket comes with either just single weather protection or comes with a wind sheeter yo make it water-proof.
+- This type of jacket comes with either single weather protection or a wind sheeter to make it water-proof.

-- The body armor just protects the rider from scratched and no type of weather protection what so ever.
+- The body armour just protects the rider from scratched and has no type of weather protection whatsoever.

 - The jacket is made up of a mesh-like material that can be worn on normal clothes.

-Be it a small ride or a long one, riding jacket always adds a point to the safety of the rider or the pillion.
+Be it a small ride or a long one; a riding jacket always adds a point to the safety of the rider or the pillion.

 Pants are one of the most ignored riding gear.
-Most of the motorcycle riders assume that wearing jeans is enough while riding.
-On the other hand, riding paints are specially designed for this very own purpose.
+Most motorcycle riders assume that wearing jeans is enough while riding.
+On the other hand, riding paints are specially designed for this purpose.

 - Like the riding pants, these too are made up of different materials.
 The materials include leather, denim, kevlar, and synthetic material.

-- These pants are designed as a second layer so that they come over exsisting shorts or regular pants.
+- These pants are designed as a second layer so that they come over existing shorts or regular pants.